 Gifted Services Parent Resource Materials:

-The APS Gifted Services Office provides a mini-library of resources to the families of identified gifted students through the Parent Resource Center
+The APS Gifted Services Office provides a mini-library of resources to the families through the Parent Resource Center

 Parenting Gifted Children